-VSAC, which administers the VHEIP program for the state of Vermont, has again partnered with the Vermont Association of Hospitals and Health Systems, to give a $100 college savings account to every baby born on May 29, to help educate Vermont families about saving for college for their children.
+VSAC, which administers the VHEIP program for the state of Vermont, has again partnered with the Vermont Association of Hospitals and Health Systems to give a $100 college savings account to every baby born on May 29, to help educate Vermont families about saving for college for their children.